vuxcode/pr1-project-MG-100/time-report.md

 5. Trying to think about the next steps on how to turn them into buttons - that works and I also need buttons for incorrect answers.
-6. Reading through notes again and forgot to log my time yesterday - but I was experimenting for a couple of hours with loops and
+6. Reading through notes again and forgot to log my time yesterday - but I was experimenting for a couple of hours with loops.*

+2025-03-24 10:15-11:45
+1. I went to the workshop lesson but forgot to upload my new code to the repository but it's saved on the school computer.
+2. I got some help to fix a problem with my for loop, created a button as a test, moved the score++ so it outputs 1 if the first question is correct instead of 0.
+3. Changed a few things in the code at home too quickly and I'm gonna try to get further.
+Reading notes and experimenting a bit on the side of the main project.